shanecelis/emacsy/README.md

 TODO
 ----

 Lots to do.

-- [ ] First TODO, collect up all the TODOs.
+See the `todo.org` file.

 License
 -------